WearyMench/client_management/README.md

 **Client Management** is a customer management application that allows you to store and manage customer information, such as their names, surnames, phone numbers, and credit card details.
 It is built using C# and MySQL for the database.

-## Description

-This project aims to provide a simple and efficient solution for managing customer data.
-Users can add, modify, and query customer information easily and quickly.

 ## Features

 - MySQL database connection.